National Flag of Nepal

-There might be very few people who know that along with the change in the meaning of the flag, the Nepal’s flag also changed its appearance.
+There might be very few people who know that along with the change in the meaning of the flag, Nepal’s flag also changed its appearance.
 Before 1962, the flag of Nepal contained the face representing the sun and the moon.
 Eventually, along with the meaning, the government changes its appearance as well.
-The current Nepal’s flag was redesigned in 1962.
+Current Nepal’s flag was redesigned in 1962.

 What is The Meaning of Different Symbols in Flag of Nepal?

 As mentioned above, every country has its own history when it comes to flags, so does Nepal.
 The shape color, and symbol of Nepal’s flag totally differs from any other flags from around the globe.